-Sprinkles and Sprouts has a pork recipe that comes together in less than 15 minutes and is accompanied by mushrooms, pasta, and a creamy sauce.
-Now tell me — what’s not to love about that?!
-Pork Stroganoff with Buttered Noodles.
-Yes, please.
+- Pork Stroganoff with Buttered Noodles from Sprinkles and Sprouts comes together in less than 15 minutes and is accompanied by mushrooms, pasta, and a creamy sauce.

-For a pork dinner idea that feeds a crowd and requires the bare minimum when it comes to prep, make this easy Pork Loin Roast.
-That bad boy feeds our family for days, and we use the leftover for these incredibly fast (yet incredibly delicious) Chipotle Pork Tacos.
+- Pork Loin Roast feeds a crowd and requires the bare minimum when it comes to prep!
+Use it to feed our family for days, and put the leftovers to great use in these incredibly fast (yet incredibly delicious) Chipotle Pork Tacos!

-And last, but certainly not least, Oven-Baked Country Style Pork Ribs.
-This is an inexpensive, slow-cooking dinner perfect for Sunday supper and the ultimate comfort food!
-Enjoy!
+- Oven-Baked Country Style Pork Ribs are a budget-friendly, slow-cooking dinner perfect for Sunday supper and the ultimate comfort food!

 The best recipe for crispy breaded baked pork chops with a crispy panko breading.

 - 4 boneless pork center loin chops about a 1/2" thick